jdtsmith/vertico-truncate/README.md

 Left-truncates completion lines in vertico for two situations:

-1. In consult-buffer, longer recentf files, which would otherwise move the suffix over (e.g. marginalia data), are left-truncated to avoid this.
+1. Longer files, which would otherwise move the suffix over (e.g. marginalia data), are left-truncated to avoid this.
 2. `consult-line` and `consult-*grep` matches on long lines are